rajithasenanayake/repeated-spatial-clustering/README.md

   <p style="margin-top: 10px; font-style: italic;">Figure 1: Median house prices in Boston City</p>
 </div>

 Figure 1 shows that suburbs in Q4 creates spatiallly conitguous clusters.
-There are also few suburbs belonging to Q4 that appear at distant locations resembling repeated spatial clusters.
+There are also a few suburbs belonging to Q4 that appear at distant locations resembling repeated spatial clusters.